fossas/fossa-cli/README.md

 ## Background

 `fossa` analyzes complex codebases to generate dependency reports and license notices.
-By leveraging existing build environments, it can generate fast and highly-accurate results.
+It can generate fast and highly-accurate results, by leveraging existing build environments.
+Refer to the [FOSSA CLI User Manual](docs/Readme.md) for in depth information about using this tool.

 **Features:**